 Who Oversees Fair Housing in California?

 The Department of Fair Employment and Housing is responsible for enforcing fair housing in California.
-The department has the authority to investigate complaints of discrimination and can impose fines or other penalties on landlords or homeowners who violate the law.
+The department has the authority to investigate complaints of housing discrimination and can impose fines or other penalties on landlords or homeowners who violate the anti-discrimination law.

 Desk set up in front of a window with an open laptop, water bottle, and iphone